Management Prevents First-Week Puppy LossLast updated: August 02, 2016

 Use the newer probiotics that bypass the stomach, or you will be disappointed with the results!
 The majority of live bacteria are killed in the stomach acid and enzymes, which is the body's first line of defense against food poisoning.
 They need to be coated bacteria or spores, which bypass the stomach and set up house in the small intestine.
 The newer probiotics have that.
 When populating the gut, you need all bacteria to make it to the small intestine, not just to the stomach.

-MALNUTRITIONPuppies should not lose their life to malnutrition.
-Respiratory and diarrhea overlap here, but being sure puppies are born fighting to live and moms are dripping milk at birth (rather than 5 days with a limited milk supply) ensures puppy survival.
+MalnutritionPuppies should not lose their life to malnutrition.
+Respiratory and diarrhea overlap here, but being sure puppies are born fighting to live and moms are dripping milk at birth (rather than five days with a limited milk supply) ensures puppy survival.
 Get them growing, and keep them growing!

 Get mom as healthy as possible.
 If we want mom birthing timely and having puppies that fight to live, we need adequate iron and prenatal vitamins; no arguing here!
-Puppies are born with all the red blood cells (RBCs) they will have until 6 weeks old, and mom has a 25% increase in RBCs during pregnancy so they both need iron.
-If born anemic, babies stay anemic and weak until 6 weeks.
+Puppies are born with all the red blood cells (RBCs) they will have until six weeks old, and mom has a 25 percent increase in RBCs during pregnancy so they both need iron.
+If born anemic, babies stay anemic and weak until six weeks.
 You will fight to save them.
 That is why human moms take prenatal vitamins and why dog moms should have them, as well!

 Milking involves a complex process of glandular development in late pregnancy and prolactin telling the gland to start milking at birth.
 Moms that don't go through labor won't get the trigger to start milking; they usually have plenty of glands but nothing told the gland to start milking!
-Reglan will give that "prolactin trigger" when milking is a problem (Read When a Dog Won't Milk), but you can avoid the issue altogether.
+Reglan will give that "prolactin trigger" when milking is a problem, but you can avoid the issue altogether.

 Puppy loss in the first week is manageable.
 If we are going to save first-week puppies, we have to get moms as healthy as we can and newborns fighting to live.
 Getting puppies growing and keeping them growing is an achievable goal!